luk3b0l/VAMOOS_2016/README.md

 password: frank

 ## 4. The Repository
+- systemEvaluation, teamRoles - information about my roles/responsibilities in this project, system functionality, project's analysis and reflection
+- systemMiscellaneous - Data Dictionary (including database information on tables/columns names, data types, primary/foreign keys and similar), Test Plan (including system's tests with test data and expected/actual outcome), Entity-Relationship diagram
+- systemPictures - pictures of a running system
+- vamoos - the actual directory with the project, including 'vamoos.sql' database file
 ## 5. Future Development
 ## 6. Help
 Please do not hesitate to contact me on the below e-mail if you encounter any problems or need further information.